-We exploit recent advances in 3D-aware generative adversarial networks (GANs) \cite{schwarz2020graf,chan2021pi,niemeyer2021giraffe,gu2022stylenerf,chan2021efficient} for unsupervised learning of the articulated representations.
-They learn 3D-aware image generation models from images without supervision such as viewpoints or 3D shape.
-The generator is based on NeRF~\cite{mildenhall2020nerf} and is optimized with a GAN objective by generating images from randomly sampled viewpoints and latent vectors from a prior distribution defined before training.
-By minimizing the distribution distance between generated and training images via GAN training, the generator learns to generate 3D-consistent images without any supervision.
-We employ the idea to learn representations for articulated objects without supervision.
-By defining a pose prior distribution for the target object, and optimizing the GAN objective function on randomly generated images from random poses and latent variables, it becomes possible to learn a generative model with free control of poses.
+We exploit recent advances in 3D-aware GAN \cite{schwarz2020graf,chan2021pi,niemeyer2021giraffe,gu2022stylenerf,chan2021efficient} for unsupervised learning of the articulated representations.
+They learn 3D-aware image generation models from images without supervision, such as viewpoints or 3D shapes.
+The generator is based on NeRF~\cite{mildenhall2020nerf} and is optimized with a GAN objective to generate realistic images from randomly sampled viewpoints and latent vectors from a prior distribution defined before training.
+As a result, the generator learns to generate 3D-consistent images without any supervision.
+We employ the idea for articulated objects by defining a pose prior distribution for the target object and optimizing the GAN objective on randomly generated images from random poses and latent variables.
+It becomes possible to learn a generative model with free control of poses.
 We demonstrate this approach by modeling the pose prior as a skeletal distribution~\cite{noguchi2021neural,su2021nerf}, while noting that other models like meshes~\cite{peng2021neural,peng2021animatable} may bring potential performance benefits.